Hey there, and welcome to my blog!

 8. Exfoliating body glove

-This is especially great when you’re travelling somewhere humid or beachy, and you just feel so grimy.
+This is especially great when you’re visiting somewhere humid or beachy, and you just feel so grimy.
 An exfoliating glove is light, takes up no room at all, can be washed with your delicates, dries quickly, and packs into a ball or flat against the inside of your toiletry bag.
 Scrub away all the grit on your grits!

 9. Packable down jackets